 - Alliteration: Repeated consonant sounds at the beginning of a series of words.
 This device uses sound to catch the reader's attention.
 I kicked cold coffee coloured puddles is an alliteration because of the repeating "ck" sound. - Assonance: Repeating vowel sounds in the middle of words.
 This device also uses sound to catch the reader's attention.
 This is a subtle device for which you have to listen carefully.
-Twinkle twinkle little star is an example of assonance because of the repeating short "i" sound.
-(NT) - Cacophony: Sounds that are unpleasant and harsh to the ear.
+Twinkle twinkle little star is an example of assonance because of the repeating short "i" sound. - Cacophony: Sounds that are unpleasant and harsh to the ear.
 Usually, cacophony is achieved through repeating "s", "c", "k" or other, similarly harsh-sounding sounds.
 For example: "and squared and stuck their squares of soft white chalk."
-The opposite of euphony.
-(NT) - Consonance: Repeating consonant sounds in the middle of words.
+The opposite of euphony. - Consonance: Repeating consonant sounds in the middle of words.
 This device also uses sound to catch the reader's attention.
 This is a subtle device, although it is less subtle than assonance.
 If elephants laugh carefully, it is because they are afraid is an example of consonance with the repeating "f" sound.
 Notice that the 'ph', 'gh' and 'f' letter patterns all make the "f" sound.

+- Dissonance: Similar to cacophony, dissonance involves the mingling together of discordant or clashing sounds.
 (NT) - Euphony: Sounds that are very pleasant to the ear.
-The opposite of cacophony.
-(NT)

-• Onomatopoeia: Words that sound like what they mean are called onomatopoeia.
+The opposite of cacophony. - Onomatopoeia: Words that sound like what they mean are called onomatopoeia.
 "Buzz", "hiss", "splash" are typical examples of this sound device.
 Onomatopoeia is also known as imitative harmony.